top of page

 lets ask marion

-For more on food-related topics, look for Let’s Ask Marion, which covers
+For more on food-related topics, Ask Marion

-“The politics of personal dietary choices...community food issues and...global food systems.”
+“the politics of personal dietary choices ... community food issues and ... global food systems.”

 "The food industry's primary job is to sell products and return profits to stockholders.”

-For more on famine, see Collapse
+For more on famine, see the Collapse page.

-There's still time to change the road you're on.
+There's still time to change the road you're on. â€‹

 bottom of page